CellProfiling/pipex/README.md

 - Profit!

 [Note] a docker image is also provided.
 Just remember to configure the environment variable for PIPEX's "work" directory.
+[Note] if you are installing PIPEX in your own laptop you might need some other packages/libraries.
+Please install these:
+- `sudo apt-get install python3.11-dev`
+- `sudo apt-get install libvips`
+- `sudo apt-get install -y python3-opencv`
+- `sudo apt-get install -y gcc`
+- `sudo apt-get install python3-tk`

 Running PIPEX